ordina-jworks/ordina-jworks.github.io/_posts/2018-10-07-kafka-stream-introduction.md

 Just as a recap, the goal of this stream is to transform both input streams into a stream that gives how many people took the stairs at each floor.

-As a start we must create a new StreamBuilder from the kafka library
+As a start we must create a new StreamBuilder from the Kafka library
 ```java
 final StreamsBuilder builder = new StreamsBuilder();
 ```